Bukho357/BUKGUB25140_PTO2503_A_Bukho_Keanu_Gubevu_JSL03/README.md

 Alerts user when task limit is reached

 Logs all tasks and completed tasks to the console

-## 🧰 Setup Instructions

-To run this project locally:

-Ensure your JSL02 project is corrected.

-Clone this repository or download the project folder.

-Open the index.html file in your browser.

-Open the Developer Console (Ctrl+Shift+I / Cmd+Option+I) to interact with prompts and view logs.

 ## 📁 Folder Structure